 If, for good cause shown, or after receiving a formal written reprimand, an employee continues to perform his or her work in an unsatisfactory manner, to engage in the violation of a District work instruction, policy or procedure, or continues to manifest the unacceptable behavior or conduct for which the employee received the written reprimand, the employee's division director may impose a warning and suspend the employee without pay for a full working day.
-The imposition of the warning and one-day suspension without pay shall be in writing, shall state the factual basis for this disciplinary action and shall specify the action(s) which the employee should take to correct the basis for this disciplinary action and the possible consequences of a failure by the employee to take such corrective action.
+The imposition of the warning and one-day suspension without pay shall be in writing, shall state the factual basis for this disciplinary action and shall specify the action(s) which the employee should take to correct the basis for this disciplinary action.
 This written documentation is entered in the employee's personnel record.
 A Warning and One Day Suspension may not be grieved or appealed.